Not My Job: 'Eat, Pray, Love' Author Gets Quizzed On Dieting, Blasphemy, Hate

 GILBERT: Wow.
-I'm going with C 'cause I think sports hatred is a deeper kind of hatred than any other human hatred there is.
+I'm going with C 'cause I think - I think sports hatred is a deeper kind of hatred than any other human hatred there is.

-SAGAL: Is a deep hatred, but not as much as the hatred felt by the last two Jews of Afghanistan.
+SAGAL: It is a deep hatred, but not as much as the hatred felt by the last two Jews of Afghanistan.